 One or more of the Underlying Servicers have some of the TOBs set forth above.
+One or more of the Underlying Servicers have a TOB permitting such Underlying Servicer to grant deferred payment modifications that allow a borrower, that is one or two months delinquent, to pay the previously delinquent payments at the maturity date or when the mortgage loan is otherwise paid off without incurring additional interest charges or penalties on the delinquent portion of the mortgage loan.
 One or more of the Underlying Servicers also have TOBs that Freddie Mac considers to be low risk and/or operational in nature.
 Freddie Mac did not and will not consider the interests of Certificateholders in granting such waivers or implementing such policies.
 We do not permit waivers for servicing performance that jeopardize the first-lien position of a mortgage loan.

 Servicers receive fees for their services.
-We generally require that servicers retain a minimum servicing fee of at least 0.25% per annum of the interest bearing principal balance of the mortgage loans they service, which may only be retained upon receipt of a full mortgage payment from the related mortgagor that is posted to the mortgagor's account (such amount so determined on a monthly basis, the "Servicing Fee").
+We generally require that servicers retain a minimum servicing fee of at least 0.25% per annum of the interest bearing unpaid principal balance of each of the mortgage loans they service, which may only be retained upon receipt of a full mortgage payment from the related mortgagor that is posted to the mortgagor's account (such amount so determined on a monthly basis, the "Servicing Fee").
 We also pay special incentives for loss mitigation activities and reimburse servicers for certain expenses and advances made in connection with loss mitigation activities and default management.
 These incentive payments vary based upon the kind of activity, the rates of success and other factors.
 To the extent that we pay any incentives for loss mitigation activities on the Mortgage Loans, we will not seek reimbursement from the Trust.